-The Trust recognises that educating children in how to keep themselves and others safe both online and in face-to-face situation plays a crucial role in safeguarding them.
-There is a clear set of values and standards the provide opportunities for children to learn how to keep themselves and others safe; that are demonstrated and reinforced throughout school life and underpinned through -
+Our Trust recognises that educating children in how to keep themselves and others safe both online and in face-to-face situation plays a crucial role in safeguarding them.
+There is a clear set of values and standards that provide opportunities for children to learn how to keep themselves and others safe; that are demonstrated and reinforced throughout school life and underpinned through -

-- The Trust's Safeguarding Statement
+- Our Trust Safeguarding Statement

 - Behaviour/Anti-Bullying Procedure

 - Preventing Radicalisation

-- The Trust's approach to Online Safety
+- Our approach to Online Safety

-- The Trust's Personal Social Health and Education and Computing curriculum and policies including the Relationship, Sex and Health Education (RSHE) Policy.
-Schools' RSHE programme is developed to be fully inclusive of all ages and stages of development and consideration of children's needs including children potentially at greater risk of harm; and

-addresses issues as outlined Keeping Children Safe in Education 2023; Part 2, page 34, paragraph 131.
+- Our Trust Personal Social Health and Education and Computing curriculum and policies including the R...S....H....E....
+(RSHE) Policy.
+Our Schools' RSHE programmes are developed to be fully inclusive of all ages and stages of development and consideration of children's needs including children potentially at greater risk of harm; and addresses issues as outlined Keeping Children Safe in Education 2024; Part 2: Oppotunities to teach safeguarding.

-The DSL, RSHE lead and other key members of the SLT (such as computing, Mental Health and SENDCo) will work collaboratively to ensure that this is implemented; and being responsive to any safeguarding themes or patterns of concern that arise in a Trust school.
+The DSL, RHE/RSHE lead and other key members of the SLT (such as computing, Mental Health and SENDCo) will work collaboratively to ensure that this is implemented; and being responsive to any safeguarding themes or patterns of concern that arise in our schools.